GeoArkadeep/Stresslog/docs/source/index.rst

 Introduction
 ============

 This is a python package for geomechanics.
+It is meant for use by researchers and professionals, to solve problems regarding wellbore stability and perform 1D mechanical earth modeling.

 The core priorities of this package are:

 - Being as accurate as possible:
     - Calculations take into account thermal stresses and Biot's poroelastic constant, and many of the parameters can be changed on per formation basis or per lithology basis